bcgov/gw-licensing-transition-summary/README.md

 The `run_all.R` script can be `source`ed to run it all at once.

-Most packages used in the analysis can be installed from CRAN using `install.packages()`, but you will need to install [envreportutils](https://github.com/bcgov/envreportutils) using devtools:
+Most packages used in the analysis can be installed from CRAN using `install.packages()`.
+The `rmarkdown` package is required to render the output document with `knitr`.
+You will need to install [envreportutils](https://github.com/bcgov/envreportutils) using devtools:

 ```r
 install.packages("devtools") # If you don't already have it installed